aleph2c/miros/doc/quickstart.rst

 Code
 ----
-I am going to talk about how the event processor works with your code.
-If you would just like to skip to the state function, construction-checklist, go here.

 The thing to understand about the miros library is that it works with a special type of callback function.
 If you haven't seen a callback function before, it is just a function that is given to another function, so that it can be called